multiversx/mx-docs/docs/developers/developer-reference/mandos-tests-reference.md

 - Concatenate multiple values (possibly of different formats) using the pipe (`|`) separator.
 E.g. ` “0x1234|``abcd|-1” ` gets interpreted as `“0x123461626364ff”`
 - Load file, starting with `file:`.
 This will replace the field with the entire contents of the file, given as relative path with respect to the JSON file we are executing.
 E.g. `“file:contracts/erc20-c.wasm”`
 - Keccak hash, starting with `keccak256:`.
 E.g. `“keccak256:1|0xa94f5374fce5edbc8e2a8697c15331677e6ebf0b000000000000000000000000”` gets interpreted as `“0x648147902a606bf61e05b8b9d828540be393187d2c12a271b45315628f8b05b9”`.
 Note that the argument can contain concatenation, but this is not a full parser yet, only very primitive syntax trees are possible for now.
+- Addresses, starting with `address:`.
+This will format a string to a valid address representation.
+A valid example would be `address:owner`.
+- SmartContract-Addresses, starting with `sc:`.
+Same as address, but will enforce the SmartContract address formatting.
+A valid example would be `sc:smartcontract`.

 # **Embedding in Go**